Bungie-net/api/README.md

 This section will be added to as time goes by - we're working with it as we go!

+## 2018-07-10 Brief update!

+Hey folks!
+Just a heads up - we're knee deep in Forsaken-related work right now, so we may be MIA from the Github site for a few weeks while we work on finishing integrating all of the new features and changes coming in with the new release.
+We'll be back - keep filing bugs and requests as you see fit in the meantime, and know that we're not ignoring you - well, not intentionally!
+We've just got some hard deadlines coming up and we've got to make those a priority until they're ready to ship.
+We'll go through the new issues that have come up once we're caught up!

 ## v2.2.2 Triumphs?
 Who said anything about Triumphs I don't know what you're talking about

 ### Fixed